 You do not need a formal document to confirm that you are legally separated as it is enough to just live separate and apart.
 If the division of your assets, property and finances needs to be addressed however then it is advisable to record any agreement reached in this regard in a "Deed of Separation".

 A Deed of Separation can be drawn up in a way that makes it enforceable in the future if you or your partner do not keep to the agreed arrangements.
 It can also record any agreement reached to divorce, or not, at a later date.

 The Child Maintenance and Enforcement Commission (CMEC) (previously “The Child Support Agency”) is responsible for dealing with financial support for children.

 Where the CMEC does not have jurisdiction the matter can be referred to the court.

-The CMEC will apply a straight forward calculation based upon the non-resident parent’s net (after tax) earnings to obtain a “basic liability calculation” this will be:
+The CMEC will apply a straight forward calculation based upon the non-resident parent’s net (after tax) earnings to obtain a “basic liability calculation”

 The basic liability might not necessarily be the amount that a non-resident parent has to pay as there are other factors to consider which might reduce the amount payable.
 It is therefore imperative that you consult with a specialist family lawyer to obtain accurate advice upon your own specific circumstances.